open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX/Nodes/RHS2116TriggerDevice.rst

         chips on the headstage

-        * Local: Local trigger source is respected (GPIO input to the headstage or writing true into the input of this node), In this case, the trigger signal will be sent out on the synchronizaiton cable with this device acting as a controller.
+        * Local: Local trigger source is respected (GPIO input to the headstage or writing true into the input of this node).
+In this case, the trigger signal will be sent out on the synchronizaiton cable with this device acting as a controller.
-        * Exteral: trigger is provided by the synchronizaiton cable from another headstage and this device is a receiver.
+        * External: Trigger is provided by the synchronization cable from another headstage and this device is a receiver that will distribute the externally generated trigger to RHS2116 chips on its headstage.